sealad886/combine-blink/README.md

 1. Install Dependencies:
    It is highly recommended to use a virtual environment. pip install \-r requirements.txt
+   The multi-camera composer samples a handful of frames per clip using OpenCV's HOG person detector. `opencv-python` ships with `requirements.txt`; if you'd rather skip it, disable `multi_camera_composition.people_detection.enabled` (silent segments will revert to audio-only selection and the review indicator will not be shown).

 ### Hugging Face access token (required for diarization/embeddings)